Formation of planetary systems by pebble accretion and migration: Hot super-Earth systems from breaking compact resonant chains: Comparison with the results of Paper I

 \section{Comparison with the results of Paper I}

-Paper I termed as super-Earths planets that achieve a substantial mass (defined as a mass leading to significant migration) within the lifetime of the disk.
-It showed that rocky super-Earths tend to be clustered close to the inner edge of the disk, particularly at the end of the gas-disk phase (some spreading occurring during instabilities after gas removal - see section 4 below).
-The rocky planets at ${\rm \sim1~AU}$ are typically terrestrial planets, i.e., planets that grew mostly after gas removal, from a disk of planetary embryos too small to migrate (less than 3 Mars masses).
-The results presented here in Fig \ref{fig:panels_fluxes_model_1}-\ref{fig:panels_fluxes_model_3_cm} show that super-Earths (in the sense of Paper I) can also be at 1 AU or even significantly beyond this region.
-Their existence is suggested also by micro-lensing observations \citep{beaulieuetal06,murakietal11,bennettetal07,kubasetal12,sumietal10,sumietal16,koshimotoetal17}.
+Paper I defined super-Earths as planets that reached a mass large enough for significant migration during the gas disk lifetime, and showed that rocky super-Earths tend to be clustered close to the inner edge of the disk, particularly at the end of the gas-disk phase (some spreading occurring during instabilities after gas removal; see section 4 below).
+The rocky planets at ${\rm \sim1~AU}$ are typically terrestrial planets, that is, planets that grew mostly after gas removal from a disk of planetary embryos too small to migrate (less than 3 Mars masses).
+The results presented here in Figs. \ref{fig:panels_fluxes_model_1}-\ref{fig:panels_fluxes_model_3_cm} show that super-Earths (in the sense of Paper I) can also be at 1 AU or even significantly beyond this region.
+Their existence is also suggested by micro-lensing observations \citep{beaulieuetal06,murakietal11,bennettetal07,kubasetal12,sumietal10,sumietal16,koshimotoetal17}.
 However, in our model these planets are never rocky.
-They either start their formation beyond the snowline, and migrate inwards towards their final position, or are swept by the snowline (in the case of model-III), so that accrete most of their mass from icy pebbles, and experience a temporary phase of outward migration.
-In this paper rock-dominated planets are seen only in model-III and their distribution respects the results of Paper I: only small rocky embryos remain near 1 AU (e.g. Fig. \ref{fig:panels_fluxes_model_3_mm} upper-left panel) while rocky super-Earths migrate towards the inner edge of the disk (here placed farther out than in Paper I for the reasons explained in section 2).
+They either start their formation beyond the snow line and migrate inwards towards their final position, or are swept by the snow line (in the case of model III), so that they accrete most of their mass from icy pebbles and experience a temporary phase of outward migration.
+In this paper, rock-dominated planets are seen only in model III and their distribution mirrors the results of Paper I: only small rocky embryos remain near 1 AU (e.g., Fig. \ref{fig:panels_fluxes_model_3_mm} upper-left panel) while rocky super-Earths migrate towards the inner edge of the disk (here placed farther out than in Paper I for the reasons explained in section 2).